lhr-solar/RaceStrategy/README.md

 ## Setup
 1. Clone this repo
-2. Run `pip3 install requirements.txt` to install all necessary python packages
+2. Run `pip3 install -r requirements.txt` to install all necessary python packages

 ## Usage
 - To run the lap simulator, navigate to the `lapsim` directory and run `$ python3 lapsim.py`